-While students will learn from various faculty with varied experience and expertise across non-specialty courses, the following faculty members currently teach within the Nurse-Midwifery and Dual Women's Health/Nurse-Midwifery program.
+While students will learn from various faculty with varied experience and expertise across nonspecialty courses, the following faculty members currently teach within the Nurse-Midwifery and Dual Women's Health/Nurse-Midwifery program.

-Julie Blumenfeld, DNP, CNM, FACNM, FAAN (she/her) Program Director, Nurse-Midwifery and Dual Women's Health/Nurse-Midwifery Clinical Assistant Professor
+Julie Blumenfeld, DNP, CNM, FACNM, FAAN (she/her) Program Director, Nurse-Midwifery and Dual Women's Health/Nurse-Midwifery Clinical Associate Professor

-Dr. Blumenfeld is a lifelong New Jersey native who grew up in Bergen County and has practiced midwifery for over two decades in Trenton.
+Dr. Blumenfeld is a New Jersey native and lifelong resident who grew up in Bergen County and has practiced midwifery for over two decades in Trenton.
 Her clinical practice is primarily focused on serving the Spanish-speaking population in Trenton.
 In addition to her clinical responsibilities, Dr. Blumenfeld is dedicated to serving the community in Trenton.
 Since 2001, she has worked in a variety of roles in the city serving at-risk infants, children, youth, and families.
-Most recently, she serves as the clinical consultant to a community doula program.

 Dr. Blumenfeld is a passionate advocate for creating lasting change through health policy.
-She is the Chair of the New Jersey Maternal Care Quality Collaborative, the state's maternal health task force, serves on the New Jersey Maternal Mortality Review Committee, and the state's Board of Medical Examiners Midwifery Liaison Committee.
-Additionally, she was a member of the New Jersey DMAHS/DOH Doula Stakeholder Committee.
-Dr. Blumenfeld is active in the American College of Nurse-Midwives and currently serves as Vice Chair of the College's State Government Affairs Committee and President of its New Jersey Affiliate.
+She is the Chair of the New Jersey Maternal Mortality Review Committee, serves on the New Jersey Maternal Care Quality Collaborative, the state's maternal health task force, and the state's Board of Medical Examiners Midwifery Liaison Committee.
+Dr. Blumenfeld is active in the American College of Nurse-Midwives and currently serves as Chair of the College's State Government Affairs Committee and President of its New Jersey Affiliate.
 In recognition of her contributions to midwifery policy, she received the American College of Nurse-Midwives Health Policy Award in 2023.
-In 2023 Dr. Blumenfeld worked with the New Jersey Department of Health to develop the New Jersey Midwifery Education Project, a \$1 million dollar grant to Rutgers Nurse-Midwifery program, to grow and diversify midwifery in New Jersey.
+Dr. Blumenfeld is a fellow of the American College of Nurse-Midwives and the American Academy of Nursing.
+Since 2023 Dr. Blumenfeld has worked with the New Jersey Department of Health to develop the New Jersey Midwifery Education Project, a multi-million-dollar grant to Rutgers Nurse-Midwifery program, to grow and diversify midwifery in New Jersey.